john-a-flinn/JohnFlinn.github.io/projects/react.md

 ---

-A simple webpage using Next.js that is based on the New York Times website.
-The goal was to test to see Next.js capabilities.
+A simple webpage using Next.js, inspired by the New York Times website.
+The goal was to test and explore Next.js capabilities.

-Each of the articals are their own card segment with working links.
+Each of the articles is displayed as its own card segment with working links.

 ```cpp